-Michael Kirby: Well, I would say he and George Brouwer, who had come from Prime Minister and present Victorian government but left recently.
+Michael Kirby: Well, I would say he and George Brouwer, who had come from Prime Minister and Cabinet.

-Cabinet.
 He was a very proper, very able administrator.
-He later went on, when John Cain became
+He later went on, when John Cain became Premier of Victoria, to become the head of Premier and Cabinet in Victoria.
+He later served in the present Victorian government but left recently.